-- Keep the site clean by washing daily with a mild soap and water.
+- Keep the site clean by washing daily with mild soap and water.
 Do not use hydrogen peroxide unless directed to do so by your doctor.

 - Do not use any medicine around the gastrostomy tube unless directed by your doctor.

 - Keep the area open to the air as much as possible—just covered by clothing, not a gauze pad.